 A lot of discussion revolves around finding a suitable definition of generative art.
 We have a page where we collect definitions

-, the mailing list set up for varied discussion into all forms of generative art.
-The eu-gene community is made up of an eclectic mix of artists, demo coders, musicians, academics, philosophers and more, all with an interest in the topics surrounding generative processes. eu-gene also has a special magic signature.
-You can also now browse the eu-gene archives
+, the discussion forum set up for varied discussion into all forms of generative art.
+The eu-gene community is made up of an eclectic mix of artists, demo coders, musicians, academics, philosophers and more, all with an interest in the topics surrounding generative processes.

 Take a look at our links